CosineP/madlibs/README.md

     [pronoun] was a [noun], [pronoun] was a [noun], can i be aaaanymore [adjective]~

-get the idea? a full doc is on its way. anyway, mention `@madlibs@beeping.town` with a template and it'll do madlibs for you!
+there is a [full doc](doc/lang-reference.md) that includes all correct POS labels. anyway, mention `@madlibs@beeping.town` with a template and it'll do madlibs for you!

 i meant about the code
 ----------------------